NEWS & HAPPENINGS

 TIMELESS (January 2014)

-Marking 50 Years As A Recording Artist, John has just released his new CD, Timeless.
-Its release marks his fiftieth year as a recording artist.
+John's newest album, Timeless, marks his 50th year as a recording artist.
 Fittingly, it has been nominated for the Annual Blues Music Awards, to be announced in 2015.
 The new CD adds to an already incredible career, having released thirty-five solo albums since 1964's Big City Blues.
 Timeless, following on the heels of 2010's Grammy nominated CD Rough and Tough, was recorded live at Chan's in Woonsocket, RI (one of Hammond's favorite venues in the world).
 The album honors a host of legendary and hugely influential blues artists including Chuck Berry, Elmore James, Howlin' Wolf and Bobby "Blue" Bland, as well as the living legend and longtime collaborator and friend of Hammond's, Tom Waits.

 Buy from: Amazon.com iTunes"John's sound is so compelling, complete, symmetrical and soulful with just his voice, guitar and harmonica, it is at first impossible to imagine improving it...
 He's a great force of nature.
 John sounds like a big train coming.
 He chops them all down." - Tom Waits